sammlapp/ovenbird-individual-recognition/README.md

 └── demo.ipynb                   # Demo notebook applying feature extractor to sample data
 ```

-## Run a demo of the individual identification model in Google Colab
+## Run a demo of the individual identification model

 You can run the demo.ipynb python notebook or simply inspect the results to see how our custom trained feature extractor clusters individuals in a feature space, and inspect a few songs.
+First, follow the Environment Setup instructions below, then run the Python Notebook using Jupyter, VS Code, Google Colab, or another notebook manager.

 ## Reproducing results from the manuscript